We all have it! It comes in all colors, shapes and sizes. Is what we have right for this trip?

 It won’t fit in our checked luggage

 Then the light bulb went off….we just live a couple of miles from the airport.
 Let’s bring all of the bags there and see if they fit into the “carry on”.
 That way we won’t get the “you have to check that bag and pay $100” when we are at the airport.
 BRILLIANT!
 We load up the car and the kids at 7:30pm and head to RDU.
-I drop Alan off at ticketing with all of the bags and in he goes.
-The kids and I are “parked” out front and I have a close eye on the security guard in my rear view mirror.
+We go to ticketing with all of the bags.

 Would you have done the same?